Number: Taking handfuls

 Ask the students to return to their collections.
 Allow them to rearrange their items using the strategies they have seen, to make their collection easier to count and to see who has more and who has fewer items.

-The gallery walk is not a ‘show-and-tell’ activity; it is an opportunity to critically reflect on how others have solved the problem.
 Remind students of the task and ask them to reflect on their own experience of doing the task before they commence the gallery walk.
 This helps to focus their attention on the mathematics they may expect to see.
+Provide students with time at the end of the gallery walk to alter their own solutions if they would like to.
+Students should not think of this as copying or cheating, rather they are learning from their peers.

-The gallery walk is not a ‘show-and-tell’ activity; it is an opportunity to critically reflect on how others have solved the problem.
 Remind students of the task and ask them to reflect on their own experience of doing the task before they commence the gallery walk.
 This helps to focus their attention on the mathematics they may expect to see.
+Provide students with time at the end of the gallery walk to alter their own solutions if they would like to.
+Students should not think of this as copying or cheating, rather they are learning from their peers.

 Discuss: